Producers Traceability Council looks for a path for E-ID

 The group is independent and is working toward formulating a recommendation to the industry as a whole, Leathers said.

-The group’s members – Chuck Adami, Mike Bumgarner, United Producers, Ken Griner, Usher Land & Timber, Inc., Joe Leathers, Jim Lovell, Green Plains Cattle Company LLC, Bob Scherer, Tyson.
-Dr. Justin Smith, Kansas State Veterinarian, Keith York, Wisconsin Livestock ID Consortium, Jarold Callahan, Express Ranches, Cody James, International Livestock Identification Assoc., Dr. Sarah Tomlinson, DVM, Government Liaison, USDA, APHIS, VS, a non-voting member of the Council – pay their own travel expenses and are not beholden to any groups such as USDA, NIAA or NCBA, he said.
+The group’s members — Chuck Adami, Mike Bumgarner, United Producers, Ken Griner, Usher Land & Timber, Inc., Joe Leathers, Jim Lovell, Green Plains Cattle Company LLC, Bob Scherer, Tyson.
+Dr. Justin Smith, Kansas State Veterinarian, Keith York, Wisconsin Livestock ID Consortium, Jarold Callahan, Express Ranches, Cody James, International Livestock Identification Assoc., Dr. Sarah Tomlinson, DVM, government liaison, USDA, APHIS, VS, a non-voting member of the Council — pay their own travel expenses and are not beholden to any groups such as USDA, NIAA or NCBA, he said.

 “My goal is to get something realistic done,” he said.
 The group is focused on the “least intrusive as possible” pathway forward for the mandatory electronic identification USDA has announced it will enforce for breeding cattle that cross state lines.
 “We have to meet the needs of cow-calf, stocker, salebarns, feedlots and packers,” he said.